Aymz96/NodePacker/README.md

 ## Packer
 - Packer is a tool which is used to create machine images using any configuration management tool. for example in this project we have used Chef and AWS EC2 machines.
 The images will be configured to the right operating system and softwares needed.

-## How to use
+## How to get the Development environment
-Clone and navigate into the nodePacker directory and follow the below steps.
+Clone and navigate into the nodePacker directory and follow the steps below.

-- Run berkshelf to pull the latest nodejs cookbook.
+- Run berkshelf to pull the latest nodejs Cookbook.

 ```bash
 $ berks vendor
 ```
-- You must configure packer.json to be able to use the AWS details and keys.
+- Configure packer.json to be able to use the AWS details and keys.
 Also make sure your AWS credentials are saved in your environment variables.

 - verify the packer.json file.